swiftlang/swift/stdlib/stdlib.docc/implementing-a-custom-distributed-actor-system.md

   method on your managed actors.
 - Prepare an instance of your `DistributedTargetInvocationDecoder` type.
 Swift calls it when decoding the call's parameters.
-- Prepare a callback wrapper `ResultHandler` that the runtime invokes when the call completes.
+- Prepare a callback wrapper `ResultHandler` that the runtime calls when the call completes.
   - The runtime calls this handler with the appropriate generic type.